tassiluca/direct-style-experiments/docs/content/docs/03-channels.md

 # Channels as a communication primitive

 The fourth, yet not mentioned, abstraction of both Kotlin Coroutines and Scala Gears is the **channel**.
-Channels represent the **primitive communication and coordination means** to exchange `Future` (or coroutines in the case of Kotlink) results.
+Channels represent the **primitive communication and coordination means** to exchange `Future` (or coroutines in the case of Kotlin) results.
 They are, at least conceptually, very similar to a queue where it is possible to send (and receive) data -- basically, exploiting the ***producer-consumer*** pattern.

 {{< mermaid >}}
 classDiagram